adamcracker-A/WeatherNow/README.md

 # WeatherNow
 WeatherNow is a weather web app built with vanilla JavaScript and the OpenWeatherMap API.
-It uses DOM manipulation to display real-time temperature (°C), humidity, description, and emoji based on city input.
-It also handles errors and invalid input with a clean, responsive UI.
+It uses async/await and DOM manipulation to fetch and display real-time temperature (°C), humidity, description, and emoji.
+It handles errors and invalid input with a clean, responsive UI.